kgdacalosciascdo/agis-wireframe/docs/CMS_WORKFLOW_DESIGN.md

 and approval workflow remains the only path to formal closure.

 The CMS dashboard and Recommendation Detail contract expose automation counts, candidate summaries, and per-case readiness.
-CMS-11A is backend-only; the administrative React workspace is CMS-11B.
-CMS reports/exports remain CMS-12, and AIS/ARMIS integrations remain deferred.
+CMS-11A is the backend contract and CMS-11B is the administrative React workspace.
+CMS-12A/12B provide the report and export backend/workspace.
+AIS integration is not implemented; ARMIS remains a separate provider boundary rather than a CMS dependency.

 ## CMS-11B automation administration workspace